Applicants pursuing the following credentials must pass an exam prior to earning Endorsement:

 All that is required to promote change across systems

-You will rely on your extensive research and teaching experience in the infant-family field related to the study of pregnancy, infancy, early childhood, and early parenthood; attachment security and relationship needs; risk and resiliency in the early years; caregiving practices; early assessment and intervention strategies, and the mental health needs of infants and toddlers, to name a few.
+Your extensive research and teaching experience in the infant/young child-family field related to the study of pregnancy, infancy, early childhood, and early parenthood; attachment security and relationship needs; risk and resiliency in the early years; caregiving practices; early assessment and intervention strategies, and the mental health needs of infants, toddlers/young children, to name a few.